hexagon-ecosys/azure-app-insights/README.md

  - 3: Multi-threaded with long messages

 ---
-Relevant test parameters can be controlled from *src/main/java/com/hexagonali/appinsights/TestParameters.java* -
+The relevant test parameters can be controlled from *src/main/java/com/hexagonali/appinsights/TestParameters.java* -

- - max length of 'short' and 'long' messages
+ - the max length of 'short' and 'long' messages
- - max number of threads total
+ - the max number of threads
- - number of messages (across all threads)
+ - the total number of messages (across all threads)

+The default values for these are -

+ - max length of short messages: 500 characters
+ - max length of long messages: 20000 characters
+ - max number of threads: 20
+ - total number of messages: 20000

 ---
 **Configure applicationinsights.json properly to send logs to Azure.**